 Once a Doctor of Chiropractic diagnoses the underlying cause, the proper chiropractic treatment can be implemented.
 In most cases, chiropractic care and physical therapy can provide long-term pain relief.
 In some severe cases, muscle relaxants, steroid injections, or surgery may be required.

 Many individuals prefer chiropractic care because it is the most conservative, effective, and non-invasive type of treatment.
 It does not require the use of medications such as muscle relaxants and steroid injections.
 This does not mean that your specific case doesn’t require surgery.
 The only way to know for sure is to get an evaluation, preferably from a chiropractor.

 When it comes to self-treatment, there are some exercises you can do at home to relieve sciatic nerve pain, but these only provide temporary relief from symptoms.
-Depending on the cause of your sciatica, some stretches may be dangerous to perform, so it is important to get an evaluation from a chiropractor to determine the best treatment plan for you.
+Also, depending on the cause of your Sciatica, some stretches may be dangerous to perform, so it is important to get an evaluation to determine the best treatment plan for you.

 The Importance of Getting an Evaluation

-There are 3 main reasons that you should get an evaluation from a chiropractor if you are experiencing sciatic nerve pain.
+There are three main reasons you should get an evaluation from a chiropractor if you are experiencing sciatic nerve pain.
 These are:

 - There are different causes of Sciatica that may require different treatment methods.
 A chiropractor can perform a full examination that determines the source of the problem.
 This evaluation is used to determine an appropriate treatment plan.